paramrathour/paramrathour.github.io/cs101/tips.md

 </ul>

 <h2 align="center" id="YouTube Videos">YouTube Videos</h2>
-For more such videos check out "Fun Video" section of my <a href="https://paramrathour.github.io/CS-101/Problems.pdf">practice problems</a>.
+For more such videos check out "Fun Video" section of my <a href="{{ site.url }}/CS-101/Problems.pdf">practice problems</a>.
 I have mentioned select videos here.
 <ul>
 	<li><a href="https://youtu.be/PZRI1IfStY0">Floating Point numbers -- Computerphile</a></li>
 	<li><a href="https://youtu.be/0poh3w_Vm_A">Tetration: The operation you were (probably) never taught -- Taylor Series</a></li>